lzieniew/nvim_config/README.md

 ## ignore files from venv
 In order to ignore files from venv in neotree plugin, it's enought to add 'venv/' to '.ignore' file at the root of current project
-Other option is to create venv with name starting with `.`, for example .venv Ignoring venv directory while grepping throught all files (with telescope I think) is more problematic In theory the .ignore file should be enough, but it doesn't work for me
+Other option is to create venv with name starting with `.`, for example .venv Ignoring venv directory while grepping throught all files (with Telescope plugin) is more problematic In theory the .ignore file should be enough, but it doesn't work for me

 ## configure ruff autoformatter